Basis Points

-Basis points, often written as bp or bps, are a unit used to describe small changes in rates, yields, or spreads.
-One basis point equals 0.01 percentage point, so 100 basis points equals 1 percentage point.
+Basis points, often written as bp or bps, are a standard quoting unit used to describe small absolute changes in rates, yields, spreads, and other percentage-based financial measures.
+In market structure terms, they are a convention for expressing percentage-point changes with precision.
+One basis point equals 0.01 percentage point, which means 100 basis points equals 1 percentage point.

 In finance, basis points help avoid confusion when percentage changes are discussed.
 For example, a move from 4.50% to 4.75% is a 25 basis point increase, not a 25% increase.
 The term is used frequently in discussions of monetary policy, bond markets, and lending conditions.